anynines/a8s-demo/README.md

 cert-manager-webhook-6fc8f4666b-jwp5t      1/1     Running   0          22s
 ```

-Next we want to install the a8s data services framework by running the following commands:
+Next we want to install the a8s data services framework by running the following command:

 ```shell
 kubectl apply --kustomize a8s-deployment/deploy/a8s/manifests
 ```

-This will create a new namespace `a8s-system` and deploy all the required resources
+This will create a new namespace `a8s-system` and deploy all the required resources.

 Now we can run the following command to get all pods from the a8s-system namespace.